tugberkugurlu/go-bloggy/web/posts/2021/2021-03-27_21-14-00-whiteboard-coding-interviews-might-not-be-as-bad-as-you-think.md

 #### Mixed Hiring Strategies

 There is also a room for a hiring strategy which is mixed with both of the criteria mentioned above.
 At the end of the day, majority of the work for any tech-centric organization is going to be around problem solving through a creative thinking process.
 However, there is probably still small amount of (I would like to unscientifically say around ~10-15%) work which needs to be got done in the short-medium term, and requires specific skills or knowledge and experience on a specific technology.
 When you have this need, it's common to see organizations adopting a different hiring process for that to hire employees for the short term (while also still hiring full time employees to solve tomorrow's problems), i.e. as contractors.
 This is completely valid, and works well for both sides as long as this is kept in a minimum, and doesn't become your default and only hiring strategy.
-The reason is that
+The reason is that:

- - Organization knows what they want in terms of hiring criteria, which happens to be a specific and easy to assess one.
+ - The organization knows what they want in terms of hiring criteria, which happens to be a specific and easy to assess one.
  - Expectations are set correctly for both sides, i.e. short-term employees know they are hired to execute on the work based on their existing skills and organization knows that there are folks who are hired purely for execution.

 ### Hiring Into a Team vs. Company

 ### Specialist vs. Generalist